reactjs/react.dev/src/content/learn/separating-events-from-effects.md

 }
 ```

 With this code, you can be sure that there is always an active connection to the currently selected chat server, *regardless* of the specific interactions performed by the user.
-Whether the user has only opened your app, selected a different room, or navigated to another screen and back, your Effect ensures that the component will *remain synchronized* with the currently selected room, and will [re-connect whenever it's necessary.](/learn/lifecycle-of-reactive-effects#why-synchronization-may-need-to-happen-more-than-once)
+Whether the user has only opened your app, selected a different room, or navigated to another screen and back, your Effect ensures that the Component will *remain synchronized* with the currently selected room, and will [re-connect whenever it's necessary.](/learn/lifecycle-of-reactive-effects#why-synchronization-may-need-to-happen-more-than-once)

 <Sandpack>